 Councillor Harness enquired about the £151.3million in borrowing and £55 million in investment.
 Compared to last year's borrowing it was lower but had £15million in investment.
 He wondered how we have been able to have extra investment this year.
-Ms Carey explained that it was a product of the COVID environment, where several of the business grants that had been received from the government had been passed out into the communities.
+Ms Carey explained that it was a product of Covid environment.
+Where several of business grants that had been received from the government had been passed out into the communities.
 Therefore, that cash balance was a product of cash advances that we were receiving from the government.
-Councillor Harness also asked why a third of the £6 million would be put at risk.
+He also asked why a 1/3 of the £6 million would be put at risk.
 He wondered why this was so different from last years.
 Ms Carey stated that this was flexed as we go through the year.
 It was a product of the reserves and the cash they had available.
 Councillor Harness stated that when you state risk it was not a worrying risk.
 Ms Carey confirmed that it was not.